alastair10/cfo-assistant/README.md

 - A responsive layout  scatter plots, line graphs, tables, and pie charts to visualise financial data and KPIs.
 - Tab to project next year's revenue using a simple linear regression model based on current year revenue data.
+- Responsive layout that adjusts to screensize and shows more information when hovering over data points.
+-
 ### Tech

 Front end